pingidentity/pingdirectory-go-client/configurationapi/docs/AddConjurPasswordStorageSchemeRequest.md

 NewAddConjurPasswordStorageSchemeRequestWithDefaults instantiates a new AddConjurPasswordStorageSchemeRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSchemeName

-`func (o *AddConjurPasswordStorageSchemeRequest) GetSchemeName() string`

-GetSchemeName returns the SchemeName field if non-nil, zero value otherwise.

-### GetSchemeNameOk

-`func (o *AddConjurPasswordStorageSchemeRequest) GetSchemeNameOk() (*string, bool)`

-GetSchemeNameOk returns a tuple with the SchemeName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSchemeName

-`func (o *AddConjurPasswordStorageSchemeRequest) SetSchemeName(v string)`

-SetSchemeName sets SchemeName field to given value.

 ### GetSchemas